 Street Food Tours In Istanbul

 When it comes to street food, Istanbul has a lot to offer beyond doner kebabs.
-If you want to explore some of the city’s lesser-known (but equally delicious) street foods, consider signing up for one of the many available Istanbul food tours.
+If you want to explore some of the city’s lesser-known but equally delicious street food, consider signing up for one of the many available Istanbul food tours.

-On a food tour of Istanbul, you’ll have the opportunity to try various Turkish dishes, all of which are typically quite affordable.
-You’ll also get to learn about the history and culture behind some of Istanbul’s most popular street foods – from both sides of the continent.
+On an Istanbul food tour, you’ll have the opportunity to try various Turkish dishes, all of which are typically quite affordable.
+You’ll also get to learn about the history and culture behind some of Istanbul’s most popular & best Turkish street foods – from both sides of the continent.
 Asia and Europe.

 Whether you’re a local or a tourist, a street food tour is a great way to sample some of Istanbul’s best-kept culinary secrets.